MicrosoftDocs/dynamics-365-unified-operations-public/articles/fin-ops-core/dev-itpro/analytics/er-functions-other-tablename2id.md

 ## Arguments

-`text` : *String*
+`text`: *String*

-A text value representing a valid table name.
+A text value that represents a valid table name.

-## Returns
+## Return values

 *Integer*

-The result numeric value.
+The resulting numeric value.

 ## Usage notes

-Note that the result of the execution of this function can be different in different instances of Finance even the same company name is used.
+Execution of this function can have different results in different instances of Microsoft Dynamics 365 Finance, even if the same company name is used.

 ## Example

-`TABLENAME2ID ("Intrastat")` returns 1510.
+`TABLENAME2ID ("Intrastat")` returns **1510**.

 ## Additional resources